- Form a Company Now! +

 At some point in the business’s lifecycle, you may find it necessary to dissolve an LLC -- a process that culminates in the Delaware Certificate of Cancellation.
 There are a couple ways to initiate the cancellation process.
 Learn how in this How to Dissolve an LLC guide.

-Many people use the terms "dissolving" and "cancelling" interchangibly when referring to an LLC or corporation.
+Many people use the terms "dissolving" and "cancelling" interchangeably when referring to an LLC or corporation.
 While both terms represent the same result (closure of the company), it is important to note that, technically, they are distinct processes.

+The correct term depends on whether you are the owner of a corporation or an LLC.
 In Delaware, "dissolution" refers to the process of closing a corporation through the filing of a Certificate of Dissolution.
 LLCs, on the other hand, are "cancelled" through a Certificate of Cancellation.

 Option 1: Unanimous or Majority Vote